opendocsg/slw-judgments-backfill/2018_SGHC_230/report.md

  [Emphasis added.]

 113    As the above makes clear, Choo Han Teck J in _Jeffery Phua_ was concerned with delineating principles applicable _only_ to abnormality of the mind within the meaning of s 33B(3)( _b_ ) of the MDA.
 I accept, as Choo J had, that in some cases an abnormality of mind may be of such nature or degree as to also encompass unsoundness of mind.
 However, this did not mean they were co-extensive in all cases.
-An accused suffering from an abnormality of mind may nevertheless possess the critical faculties to know that what he was doing was wrong: _see Public Prosecutor v Took Leng How_ [2005] 4 SLR(R) 472 at [63].
+An accused suffering from an abnormality of mind may nevertheless possess the critical faculties to know that what he was doing was wrong: _see Public Prosecutor v Took Leng How_ <span class="citation">[2005] 4 SLR(R) 472</span> at [63].
 In any event, what is necessary for the plea of unsoundness of mind to succeed, even for an offence under the MDA, is that the accused was shown to have been incapable of knowing the nature of the act he was committing, or incapable of distinguishing right from wrong.

 114    In this regard, I found that apart from the lack of psychiatric evidence, the accused was in fact aware at the material time that what he was doing was illegal.
 Indeed, the accused accepted on the stand and in the ASOF, that he had paid the courier in large denominations because of previous